Released: 4th May 1998

 Chart run: 1-3-7-14-20-27-37-43-62-68

 That Aqua would do a ballad was not in itself a shock.
-It was obligatory to have at least one on any pop album, after all.
-But Turn Back Time is much more than a tick in the box; indeed, we quite openly declare it to be their finest song by a country mile, and one of the best pop ballads of the ‘90s to boot.
+After all, having at least one on any bubblegum pop album is obligatory.
+But Turn Back Time is much more than a tick in the box; indeed, it deserves to be regarded as among their finest work and one of the best ballads of the ‘90s.
+No, really.

-After topping the chart with Barbie Girl and Doctor Jones, there was absolutely no doubt that Aqua had proven their worth as purveyors of cartoon pop music.
-There were several viable tracks on Aquarium that could easily have consolidated their status (and no, we’re still not really over the fact that of the seven singles released from the album, none of them was Happy Boys & Girls).
-However, there is the old adage that surprises are better than promises, and Turn Back Time was one of the biggest surprises of the ‘90s.
+After topping the chart with Barbie Girl and Doctor Jones, there was no doubt that Aqua had proven their worth as purveyors of cartoon pop music.
+Several viable tracks on Aquarium could easily have consolidated their status (and yet, somehow, of the seven singles released from the album, none of them was Happy Boys & Girls).
+However, of all the surprises the group could’ve pulled at this point, Turn Back Time proved to be the biggest and most unexpected.

-If you had to predict what an Aqua ballad would sound like, you would probably draw obvious parallels from their uptempo songs, whose melodies were absolutely infectious, but which hit on very overt nursery rhyme-esque hooks with grandiose production values.
-And having landed a spot on the soundtrack to Sliding Doors, that almost gave the song a licence to be ridiculously overblown and melodramatic.
-And yet in Turn Back Time, we have a ballad that took a very different approach to everything we had become accustomed to from Aqua.
-Understated and nuanced were terms rarely associated with the group; and in fact, it’s fair to say they probably weren’t ever used again.
-Indeed, how Aqua ended up on the soundtrack alongside Jamiroquai, Dido and Elton John remains one of pop’s great mysteries.
+In theory, an Aqua ballad would draw obvious parallels from their uptempo songs, whose melodies were infectious and which hit on very overt nursery rhyme-esque hooks with grandiose production values.
+Having landed a spot on the soundtrack to Sliding Doors, that almost gave the song a licence to be ridiculously overblown and melodramatic.
+However, Turn Back Time is none of those things and takes a different approach to everything Aqua represented.
+Understated and nuanced were terms rarely associated with the group.
+It’s fair to say they were rarely ever used again.
+But that is how the song ends up sitting alongside Jamiroquai, Dido and Elton John on the Sliding Doors soundtrack without sounding remotely out of place.

-Undoubtedly the key moment in Turn Back Time occurs shortly after the two-minute mark.
+Turn Back Time delivers its most significant swerve shortly after the two-minute mark.
 As the second chorus ends, the song descends into a juddering, grinding breakdown.
-The electronic beat suddenly becomes much more aggressive, chewing over Lene’s distorted vocals as she merely repeats: “The bolt reminds me I was there”.
-Just as it seems Turn Back Time is about to undergo a rather dramatic change of direction; everything stops.
+The electronic beat suddenly becomes more aggressive, chewing over Lene’s distorted vocals as she repeats: “The bolt reminds me I was there”.
+Then, just as it seems Turn Back Time is about to undergo a rather dramatic change of direction; everything stops.
 It’s as if the song resets itself, leaving just Lene singing the chorus whilst the gentle piano melody swells, and the production rebuilds itself to its pre-breakdown state.
 This might genuinely be one of the most beautiful moments in ‘90s pop music; it’s masterfully orchestrated and effortlessly carried out.